Immigration to Canada: Claiming asylum in Canada

 There are many instances in which claims have been deemed ineligible for referral to the Immigration and Refugee Board, notably those by migrants who seek entry into Canada through the United States, where the Safe Third Country Agreement is applied.
 The agreement dictates persons seeking asylum must make their claim in the first country in which they arrive—either the US or Canada—unless they qualify for an exception.
 Therefore, if an asylum seeker were to enter the US (as a non-U.S. citizen), make their way to the Canada–U.S. land border, and then attempt to enter Canada with a claim for asylum, they would be denied entry under the agreement.
 The agreement is also responsible for limiting refugee eligibility to enter Canada and the rejection of several hundred claims a year since its implementation.
 The CBSA reported that 6,000–14,000 claims were made before the implementation of the agreement, and dropped to an average of 4,000 claims per year after its implementation.

+In 2026, the Strengthening Canada’s Immigration System and Borders Act received royal assent and introduced new restrictions on eligibility requirements for asylum claims to be referred to the Immigration and Refugee Board, notably a one-year limit starting from a claimant's first entry into Canada after June 24, 2020, regardless of whether the claimant has since left the country and later returned.
+Further restrictions were set on claimants entering Canada through Canada-US land borders, who must file claims within 14 days to be referred to the Immigration and Refugee Board.

 Asylum claimants have been subjected to "indirect refoulment", a consequence of a person's claim in Canada being refused under the Safe Third Country Agreement, subjecting them to deportation to the destination in which the person was originally seeking asylum from, due to more conservative immigration and refugee policies in the U.S.